-Bere Wangge is Editorial Assistant for Globetrotter Magazine.
+Bere Wangge is Digital Editor for Globetrotter Magazine.
 Based in Jakarta, Bere has written and worked for bobobobo, Da Man Magazine, and many more.
 She's hopelessly in love with K-Pop, but we'll forgive her for it.

 words by bere

 The Filipina dancer Eisa Jocson takes pole position and tackles social issues with her sophisticated, male stripping-inspired performance.

 Border&Fall's The Sari Series documents, archives and presents the sari in new and gorgeous ways, looking to preserve the storied couture with non-traditional draping and independent film.

 Young South Africans find the spotlight in Daily Paper's Fall/Winter 2017 campaign.

 Photographer Elizabeth Gabrielle Lee's photo book challenges all those stale stereotypes, head-on.

 London-based CJ Calanday gives new meaning to "drawing inspiration."